 REMIT reports will be submitted to indicate a change in the availability of nitrogen as soon as this change occurs.

-The Nitrogen meter shows the status of the available amount of nitrogen and the nitrogen use in the past hour.
+The Nitrogen meter shows the status of the available amount of nitrogen and the nitrogen use of the last available hour (in m3(n)/h).
 The Nitrogen meter scale runs from zero (bottom left) to the maximum amount of nitrogen available (627.000 m3(n)/h, bottom right).
 This scale contains four colours.
 A green section on the left, if nitrogen use is in this section normal nitrogen is being used.
-There may be a grey section on the right, this is the total amount of unavailable nitrogen.
+There may be a black section on the right, this is the total amount of unavailable nitrogen.
 There is an orange section and a red section in the middle.
 The orange section indicates when a REMIT warning is sent, see below.
 The red section shows the reserve nitrogen capacity (also a REMIT is sent, see below) .
 A pointer on this scale shows the actual use.

 Underneath the meter the amount of used nitrogen is shown and a percentage which shows the relationship between the amount of nitrogen used and the amount of nitrogen available.